nonnenmacher/fof/docs/manual/en-US/chapters/packages/keyfeatures.md

 tables and views will also cater for the majority of use cases, minimising the code you'll need to write.

-**HMVC today, without relearning component development**.
+###HMVC today, without relearning component development.
 There's a lot of talk about the need to re-engineer the MVC classes in Joomla! to support HMVC.
 What if we could give you HMVC support using the existing MVC classes, today, without having to relearn how to write components?
 Yes, it's possible with FOF.
 It has been possible since September 2011,